charles-uno/charles-uno.github.io/_posts/2019-04-23-valakut-cycling-simulation.md

 The model[^4] we're using is essentially the same one as [last time](/titan-breach-simulation).
 For each simulation, it shuffles up, draws an opening hand, then attempts all possible sequences of legal plays until it finds a way to get [[Primeval Titan]] onto the table.
 This strategy is computationally inefficient, but it's guaranteed to find the best possible sequence of plays for every opening hand.

-[^4]: The original model, written in Python, is available on GitHub [here](https://github.com/charles-uno/valakut-python).
-As an exercise, I went back and rewrote it in Go [here](https://github.com/charles-uno/valakut).
+[^4]: The model, written in Python, is available on GitHub [here](https://github.com/charles-uno/mtg-model).
 Forks and pull requests welcome for either repo!

 Sometimes the computer is a bit *too* good.
 For example, if it plays [[Explore]] and doesn't like what it draws, it essentially gets to rewind and play [[Sakura-Tribe Elder]] instead.
 This effect is generally not a big deal -- there honestly aren't that many choices to make when goldfishing with a [[Valakut, the Molten Pinnacle:Valakut]] deck -- but once in a while the computer's superhuman "instincts" shine through.
 It'll throw back a perfectly good seven-card hand in search of a faster six, or cycle instead of ramping to draw into [[Through the Breach]].